The importance of humidity in meteorology

 The maximum capacity to hold water vapor is called saturating vapor pressure.
 This value tells us the maximum amount of water vapor that an air mass can contain before transforming into liquid water.

-Thanks to the relative humidity, we can have an idea of how close an air mass is to reaching its saturation, therefore, the days that we hear that the relative humidity is 100% are telling us that the air mass is no longer can store more water vapor and from there, any more water additions to the air mass will form water droplets (known as dew) or ice crystals, depending on the environmental conditions.
-Normally this happens when the air temperature is quite low and that is why it cannot hold more water vapor.
-As the temperature of the air increases, it is capable of holding more water vapor without becoming saturated and that is why it does not form water droplets.
+Thanks to the relative humidity, we can have an idea of how close an air mass is to reaching its saturation, therefore, the days that we hear that the relative humidity is 100% are telling us that the air mass is no longer can store more water vapor and from there, any more water additions to the air mass will form water droplets (known as dew) or ice crystals, depending on ambient conditions.
+This phenomenon is usually observed at dawn, when temperatures have dropped significantly.
+This normally occurs when the air temperature is quite low, which is why it cannot hold more water vapor.
+As the air temperature increases, it is able to hold more water vapor without becoming saturated, and therefore does not form water droplets.

 For example, in coastal places, in summer there is high humidity and a “sticky” heat due to the fact that the drops of the waves on windy days remain in the air.
 However, due to its high temperatures, cannot form drops of water or become saturated, since the air can store a lot of water vapor.
 It is the reason why dew does not form in summer.